richfoodie/FOODit-FrontEndTest/README.md

 FOODit-FrontEndTest
 ===================

 If you’re here it sounds like you’re on your way to becoming a FOODie.
 Welcome to the FOODit Front End Project.
-Using our test API’s https://1-dot-endpoints-dot-foodit-uat.appspot.com/ we would like you to build a project using web or native technology.
+Using our test APIs https://1-dot-endpoints-dot-foodit-uat.appspot.com/ we would like you to build a project using web or native technology.

 We have deliberately left this task quite open as we want to let you create something you feel meets the brief as outlined in the section below: